evennia/evennia/docs/source/Howto/Starting/Part1/Searching-Things.md

 Knowing how to find things is important and the tools from this section will serve you well.
 For most of your needs these tools will be all you need ...

 ... but not always.
-In the next lesson we will dive further into more complex searching when we start looking at Django queries and querysets in earnest.
+In the next lesson we will dive further into more complex searching when we look at Django queries and querysets in earnest.

 [prev lesson](Creating-Things) | [next lesson](Django-queries)